Janelle Monáe Shares Why Voting Is So Important To Her & The U.S. In Passionate New PSA — Watch

 Janelle Monáe’s ready to vote on November 6 in the midterm elections, and she wants everyone to join her.
 Watch her explain why in her beautiful video from When We All Vote!

 For Janelle Monáe, voting is a family affair.
-The singer, songwriter, and actress is a chairperson for When We All Vote, an organization co-chaired by Michelle Obama thats objective is getting young people, and all Americans, to register to vote before the upcoming November 6 midterm elections.
+The singer, songwriter, and actress is a chairperson for When We All Vote, an organization co-chaired by Michelle Obama whose objective is getting young people, and all Americans, to register to vote before the upcoming November 6 midterm elections — and then vote.
 Janelle says that her grandmother wasn’t allowed to vote when she was younger, and the “Pynk” singer honors her by always heading to the polls — no exceptions, no excuses.

 “I remember the first time I went to the polls,” Janelle shared.
 “My grandmother, who was a sharecropper in Aberdeen, Mississippi, she used to pick cotton.
 And she didn’t have the opportunity to vote when she was growing up, and it was a big thing when I turned 18.
 I went with her.
 She made sure to remind us that these rights were not given to her, given to her brothers and sisters.
 And as a family, you know, we made it a tradition to go vote when it was time, and it was just so special to me, and I got the opportunity to take my little sister when she turned 18.”